 |Not suitable for people who likes to work with designs|

 |Long working hours (More than 40 hours per week)|

 What is the job like

 61% of Pump Operators said they were satisfied with their job and 47% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Pump Operators job description, Pump Operators salary, Pump Operators information, what is the job of a Pump Operator like, pros and cons about Pump Operators, colleges and universities for Pump Operators, is Pump Operators, Except Wellhead Pumpers the right career for me, Easy careers to get into, careers in Transportation
+Pump Operators job description, Pump Operators salary, Pump Operators information, what is the job of a Pump Operator like, pros and cons about Pump Operators, colleges and universities for Pump Operators, is Pump Operators the right career for me, careers in Transportation